 Chris was still in Indonesia in 1987 when SFU hired him to head its pioneering project to build Faculties of Science in 5 universities in the eastern part of the country.
 Until his retirement in 2015, Chris was central to SFU's international engagement, including most recently the China Council for International Cooperation on Environment and Development project.

-To mark his legacy, SFU instituted in 2015 the Chris Dagg Award for International Impact.
+To mark his legacy, SFU instituted in 2015 the Chris Dagg Award for Impact in International Sustainable Development.

 Source: This is an excerpt from the obituary featured in the Global and Mail by Lucy McNeill.